SilvioBaratto/stockpy/README.md

 ## TODOS
 - Implementing other functionalities as portfolio optimization
+- Implement test folder
+- Add more tutorials and code explanation
 - Implement transformers
-- Implement stockGPT to make long term predictions

 ## Authors and acknowledgements
 **stockpy** is currently developed and mantained by **Silvio Baratto**.
 You can contact me at: